osrschris1101-stack/money/README.md

 # 🐦 X (Twitter) High-Reach Video Scraper Bot

-> A stealth Python bot that automatically scrolls X (Twitter), detects video posts, filters them by reach/impressions, and exports the results to CSV — ready for content repurposing or competitor analysis.
+> A stealth Python bot that automatically scrolls X (Twitter), detects video posts, filters them by impressions, and exports the results to CSV — ready for content repurposing or competitor analysis.

 ---